Physics

 Atomic and Optical Physics

-The Physics Dept of the University of Otago also has a number of groups active in Atomic and Optical Physics that arnold.co.nz is working with.
-This includes two smaller research programmes: recently completed Highly efficient solar-to-hydrogen energy conversion based on innovative nanophotonic platform (Prof. Richard Blaikie) and in progress Space-ready radiometers for climate monitoring: using light to detect thermal radiation (Assoc.
-Prof Harald Schwefel).
+The Physics Dept of the University of Otago has a number of groups active in Atomic and Optical Physics that arnold.co.nz is working with.
+This includes two recently completed smaller research programmes: Highly efficient solar-to-hydrogen energy conversion based on innovative nanophotonic platform (Prof. Richard Blaikie) and Space-ready radiometers for climate monitoring: using light to detect thermal radiation (Prof. Harald Schwefel).

 Superhydrophobic surfaces and micro compressors

-Dr Lowrey is also working on developing superhydrophobic coating-free surfaces with applications from wind turbines to heat exchanges, and on applications of micro compressors in dehumidifiers.
-We are again assisting with these developments.
+Sam is also has a current research programme underway developing superhydrophobic coating-free surfaces with applications from wind turbines to heat exchanges, and on applications of micro compressors in dehumidifiers.
+We are again assisting with these developments, and have established Heat and Light Ltd with Sam, Gerry Carrington and Otago University to commercialize thermodynamic and photonic technologies.

 High Temperature Superconductors